umee-network/umee/docs/architecture/ADR-002-deposit-assets.md

 ## Context

 One of the base functions of the Umee universal capital facility is to allow liquidity providers to deposit assets, and earn interest on their deposits.
-[Whitepaper](https://umee.cc/umee-whitepaper/)

-The associated milestone “Lender deposits asset for uToken & redeems uToken for a single cosmos asset type" was initially discussed as follows:
+The associated feature “Lender deposits asset for uToken & redeems uToken for a single cosmos asset type" was initially discussed as follows:
 - Lender deposits (locks) a cosmos asset type (likely Atoms or uumee) into asset facilities
 - Facility mints and sends u-Assets in response (u-Atom, u-uumee)
 - Lender redeems u-Assets for original assets